AleksandrRogov/DynamicsWebApi/.github/README.md

 };

 //call dynamicsWebApi.retrieve function
-//if the Lead type was ommitted here then the result would be of type `any` const result = await dynamicsWebApi.retrieve<Lead>(request);
+//if the Lead type was omitted here then the result would be of type `any` const result = await dynamicsWebApi.retrieve<Lead>(request);

 //do something with a retrieved record